dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 library(ggthemes)
 ```

-We begin with what is perhaps the most simple and classic machine
+This is the most simple and classic machine learning algorithm: linear
-learning algorithm: linear regression. here the goal is to use the model
+regression.
+Here build the model with the goal to predict the stopping
-to predict the stopping distnace for a given speed value.
+distance (ft) for a given speed value (mph).

 ``` r
 glimpse(cars)